There are amazing Capitol Reef hikes and activities to do at this Utah National park that you won’t find anywhere else!

 There are plenty of opportunities for hiking and side trips in Cathedral Valley.
 Check out the gypsum sinkhole, stop at Glass Mountain, and admire the sandstone monoliths in the area.

-A favorite Capitol Reef activity is getting pie and ice cream at the Gifford Homestead.
-This is a fun stop, especially on a really hot day.
+A favorite stop on the Capitol Reef scenic drive is the Gifford Homestead to get pie and ice cream, especially on a really hot day.

 As the Park Service says, “The house depicts the typical spartan nature of rural Utah farm homes of the early 1900s.”
 It’s an old farmhouse that now sells homemade goods from local artisans.

-I finally got to pick fruit from the orchards in the park and loved it!
+I finally got to pick fruit from the Capitol Reef orchards in Fruita and loved it!
 It might be one of my favorite things to do at Capitol Reef National Park.

 There are tons of orchards scattered around the Fruita District and depending on the time of year, you can go pick the fruit yourself.
 They have apples, pears, cherries, apricots, and peaches.
 There is a harvesting schedule to see if there will be anything in season during your visit.